The International Refugee Assistance Project (IRAP) provides free legal help to some refugees and displaced people.

 - Your family: the officer will ask about whether you have a spouse or children.
 If you do, the officer will ask about your marriage and when your children were born.
 They might also ask you about your siblings and parents.

 - Your work history: the officer will ask about your work for the U.S. that let you apply for an SIV.
 They will ask when and where you work or worked.
 They might ask about your U.S. supervisors.
 If relevant, they will ask why you left your job.
 They may also ask about your work history before your job with the U.S.

 - The officer may also ask information about all of the places you have traveled and where you have lived.
 They might also ask you about phone numbers, emails, and social media accounts you have used.
-They might also ask about your siblings, children, and parents, and information about your U.S. citizen supervisors.
+They might also ask about your siblings, children, and parents, and information about your supervisors.

 Some common issues requiring follow-up are listed below.
 If you believe one may apply to you, consider contacting an attorney for legal advice about your case: